 Kava doesn’t impair mental or physical performance like valium-class drugs do.
 In fact, in one trial with healthy adults, they actually performed better!
 And it works quickly.
 30-60 drops of the liquid extract will usually be felt within 20 minutes.

 Recently, concerns have been raised that this herb can be rough on the liver because a very, very few people ran into liver problems while they were using kava and other drugs simultaneously.
 I went into it in a previous newsletter, and I’ve run out of space to do it again now.
-Bottom line is: the only two things we know for sure are 1) Kava is safe for 99.999% of people who take it; and 2) no liver toxicity has ever shown up in less than three weeks of regular use.
+Bottom line is: the only three things we know for sure are 1) Kava is safe for 99.999% of people who take it; and 2) its side effect profile has never exceed placebo in a clinical trial; and 3) no liver toxicity has ever shown up in less than three weeks of regular use.
 I, personally, feel very safe taking it.
 (More next month).